-6. The medical institutes in Philippines provides its students with the facility of internship and directly treating patients.
+6. The medical institutes in the Philippines provide their students with the facility of internship and directly treating patients.
 This is a great way to bring about improvement in their confidence levels.

-To study MBBS in Philippines, you must have a minimum of 60% in Physics, Chemistry and Biology in Class 12.
+To study MBBS in the Philippines, you must have a minimum of 60% in Physics, Chemistry, and Biology in Class 12.

-Why should you pursue medical study in Philippines?
+Why should you pursue medical study in the Philippines?

 AMA College of Medicine

-The best choice for studying MBBS in Philippines
+The best choice for studying MBBS in the Philippines

 MD / MBBS course for International Students at AMA College of Medicine, Philippines